kdgregory/log4j-aws-appenders/README.md

 The minimum supported dependency versions are:

 * JDK: 1.7
-  The build script generates 1.6-compatible classfiles, and the appender code does not rely on standard library classes/methods introduced after 1.6.
-However, it's become increasingly difficult to set up a JDK 1.6 test environment, so I use 1.7 as a baseline.
-If you're still running 1.6 you should be able to use the library, but really, it's time to upgrade your JVM.
 * Log4J 1.x: 1.2.16
   This is the first version that implements `LoggingEvent.getTimeStamp()`, which is needed to order messages when sending to AWS.
 It's been around since 2010,